 Posted by AMHQ on Tuesday, January 9, 2018

-What’s most surprising about this video is that these alligators are all very much alive.
-Cold weather causes their entire bodies to slow down to a crawl.
+What's most surprising about this video is that these alligators are all very much alive.
+Cold temperatures causes their entire bodies to slow down to a crawl.
 This survival mechanism allows the gators to deal with unexpected cold weather they might experience somewhere like North Carolina.

 This brumation slows the metabolism of the gators so much that any food in their stomachs will go stagnant and likely rot .
 The animal's heart rate then slows and they exert only enough energy to survive.
 That often means they're working just hard enough to float at the surface with their nostrils free to breath.

 This isn't the first time, and it likely won't be the last.

 Like what you see here?
 If so, click here to read more great hunting, outdoor, and shooting articles by Reid Vander Veen.
 Also, check out his writer page, Tree Stand Diaries, on Twitter, Facebook and Instagram.